lyorig/halcyon/README.md

 # Wishlist
 Some things I'd like to eventually implement.
-- Re-enabling console output on Windows.
+- Re-enabling console output on Windows
 - Audio subsystem
 - GPU subsystem
 - Overload accessing/outputting for lvalues and rvalues